 EHRAC formally started litigating in partnership in Ukraine in 2014, in response to Russia’s annexation of Crimea and the ensuing conflict in the Donbas region.
 We had previously litigated a series of cases concerning the independence of the judiciary, which have led to ongoing constitutional and legislative reform.
-We are now taking cases concerning the conflict in eastern Ukraine itself, as well as discrimination against the Crimean Tatar population, and Ukrainian citizens being detained in Russia.
+We are now taking cases concerning the conflict in eastern Ukraine itself, as well as Ukrainian citizens being detained in Russia, discrimination against the Crimean Tatar population, and other issues arising from Russian occupation, both in mainland Ukraine and on the peninsula.

 UHHRU is the largest association of human rights organisations in Ukraine.
 The Union brings together 29 non-government human rights organisations.
 The goal of UHHRU is to protect human rights.
 UHHRU considers itself as part of the Helsinki movement and continues to promote the traditions and activities of the Ukrainian Public Group to Promote the Implementation of the Helsinki Accords on Human Rights – the UHG.